weaveworks/weave/site/kube-addon.md

 Kubernetes manages
 [resources](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/)
-on each node, and will only schedule pods to run on nodes which have enough free resources.
-A typical Kubernetes install will have components (etcd, scheduler, api-server, ...) totalling 95% of one CPU, leaving very little room to run anything else.
-Yet Weave Net must run on every node, including master, for all features to work.
+on each node, and only schedules pods to run on nodes that have enough free resources.

+The components of a typical Kubernetes installation (with the master node running etcd, scheduler, api-server, etc.) take up about 95% of a CPU, which leaves little room to run anything else.
+For all of Weave Net's features to work, it must run on every node, including the master.

-The best way to resolve this is to use machines with at least two CPU cores.
-However, people installing for the first time will probably not know this, so we write into the DaemonSet specification that Weave Net only needs 1% CPU for each container, and thus it will start up on a single-CPU node.
+The best way to resolve this issue is to use machines with at least two CPU cores.
+However if you are installing Kubernetes and Weave Net for the first time, you may not be aware of this requirement.
+For this reason, Weave Net launches as a DaemonSet with a specification that reserves at least 1% CPU for each container.
+This enables Weave Net to start up seamlessly on a single-CPU node.

-Weave Net will, depending on workload, need more than 1% of CPU, but the number in the DaemonSet is a minimum request, not a limit, so Weave Net can "burst" above that level.
+Depending on the workload, Weave Net may need more than 1% of the CPU.
+The percentage set in the DaemonSet is the minimum and not a limit.
+This minimum setting allows Weave Net to take advantage of available CPU and "burst" above that limit if it needs to.

 ## <a name="eviction"></a>Pod Eviction